djarae/back-negring-test/back-negring-test/README.md

 ## Learning Laravel

-Laravel has the most extensive and thorough [documentation](https://laravel.com/docs) and video tutorial library of all modern web application frameworks, making it a breeze to get started with the framework.
+Laravel has the most extensive and thorough [documentation](https://laravel.com/docs) and video tutorial library of all modern  application frameworks, making it a breeze to get started with the framework.

 You may also try the [Laravel Bootcamp](https://bootcamp.laravel.com), where you will be guided through building a modern Laravel application from scratch.